 Grandview Heights Mayor Ray DeGraw has made official what many suspected -- his fourth term, which ends Dec.
 31, will be his last.

-In January, council President Greta Kearns and council member Steve Reynolds announced they were running for mayor in the November election.
+In January, City Council President Greta Kearns and council member Steve Reynolds announced they were running for mayor in the November election.

 "I've known for a while that this would be my last year, and both of the mayoral candidates and some people around the city knew," DeGraw said.